DominikWawreczko/HomeLibrary/README.md

 ## General info
-This application can help manage every home library, remind us who borrowed our books or even write a review.
+This application can help manage every home library, remind us who borrowed our books or even help us write a review.

 ## Screenshots